hashicorp/consul/website/source/docs/agent/http/health.html.markdown

 ### <a name="health_service"></a> /v1/health/service/\<service\>

-This endpoint is hit with a GET and returns the nodes providing the service indicated on the path.
+This endpoint is hit with a `GET` and returns the nodes providing the service indicated on the path.
 By default, the datacenter of the agent is queried;
-however, the dc can be provided using the "?dc=" query parameter.
+however, the `dc` can be provided using the `?dc=` query parameter.

-Adding the optional "?near=" parameter with a node name will sort the node list in ascending order based on the estimated round trip time from that node.
-Passing "?near=_agent" will use the agent's node for the sort.
+Adding the optional `?near=` parameter with a node name will sort the node list in ascending order based on the estimated round trip time from that node.
+Passing `?near=_agent` will use the agent's node for the sort.

 By default, all nodes matching the service are returned.
 The list can be filtered by tag using the "?tag=" query parameter.

-Providing the "?passing" query parameter, added in Consul 0.2, will filter results to only nodes with all checks in the `passing` state.
+Providing the `?passing` query parameter, added in Consul 0.2, will filter results to only nodes with all checks in the `passing` state.
 This can be used to avoid extra filtering logic on the client side.

-This endpoint is very similar to the /v1/catalog/service endpoint; however, this endpoint automatically returns the status of the associated health check as well as any system level health checks.
+This endpoint is very similar to the `/v1/catalog/service` endpoint; however, this endpoint automatically returns the status of the associated health check as well as any system level health checks.
 This allows a client to avoid sending traffic to nodes that are failing health tests or reporting warnings.